slcsta/cli_app_spelling_bee_solver/README.md

 To begin, enter ruby bin/run

-After the welcome message, you will be asked for your name.
+After the welcome message, you will be asked to enter your name.

-Next, the program will ask if you'd like to retrieve solutions to the Spelling Bee puzzle.
-If 'yes', the program will prompt you to enter the daily puzzle's seven letters and then to enter just the center letter.
-If 'no', you are given the option to exit the program.
+Next, the program will check to see if you'd like to retrieve solutions to the Spelling Bee puzzle.
+If yes or 'y', the program will prompt you to enter the daily puzzle's seven letters and then to enter just the center letter.
+If no or 'e', you are given the option to exit the program--The daily Spelling Bee puzzle letters can be accessed at https://www.nytimes.com/puzzles/spelling-bee.

 Once the letters are entered, a list of valid words is returned in alphabetical order.

-Following the solutions, the program will ask if you'd like to look up word definitions.
-If 'yes', you will be prompted to enter a word from the list to get that word's definition(s) until you opt to exit from the program.
+Following the generated list of solutions, the program will ask if you'd like to look up word definitions.
+You will be prompted to enter a word from the list to get that word's definition(s) until you opt to exit from the program.

 ## Development